alexwlchan/alexwlchan.net/src/_drafts/spotting-spam-in-our-cloudfront-logs.md

 There's a lot of spam in the catalogue search.
 Somebody types in a search query which can't possibly return any results -- instead it's a message (often not in English) promoting sketchy-sounding services and domains.
-No, there aren't any results in a museum/library catalogue for *"escort girls in your area play free casino games with chatgpt scamalot.xyz"*.
+Call me sceptical, but I don't think somebody who types in:

-I don't know why people set up bots to do this.
+    escort girls in your area play free casino games ✔️ with chatgpt ⏩ whatsapp scamalot.xyz

-Whatever the reason, the bots are cheap to create and there's minimal downside.
+is actually looking for catalogue results in a library/museum website.

-Dealing with this sort of spam is an inevitable part of running a website on the public Internet.
+I don't know why people set up bots to do this -- but whatever the reason, dealing with this sort of spam is an inevitable part of running a website on the public Internet.

 Before I started this work, we were sending all these spam queries to our back-end search API and Elasticsearch cluster.
-Over time, the load from the spam was adding up, and starting to crowd out real queries on our cluster.
+Over time, the load from the spam was starting to add up, and starting to crowd out real queries on our cluster.

 We wanted to find a way to identify the spam, so we could return a "no results page" ASAP, without actually sending the query to our Elasticsearch cluster.
-It was usually "obvious" if you read the queries as a human, but how could I make the computer do that for me?
+It was usually "obvious" if you read the queries as a human, but how could we teach the computer to make the same distinction?

 [python]: {% post_url 2023/2023-07-28-cloudfront-logs %}
 [wp]: {% post_url 2023/2023-03-05-filtering-netlify-analytics %}